alexcheng1982/jdk-loom-faq/README.md

 The platform thread which a virtual thread is assigned to is called the virtual thread's `carrier`.
 A virtual thread may be scheduled to multiple carriers during its lifetime.
 The identity of the carrier is unavailable to the virtual thread.

+JDK scheduler for virtual threads is a work-stealing `ForkJoinPool` working in FIFO mode.
+The number of platform threads used for scheduling is determined by the `parallelism`  of this `ForkJoinPool`.
+The default thread number is the same as CPU processors, which is retrieved by calling `Runtime.availableProcessors()`.

 ### How are virtual threads executed?